 It’s also important to make sure you are creating diverse content—adding videos, graphic design, animation, reports, quizzes, etc. to your content strategy can improve your SEO and help you connect with broader audiences.

 PS.
-We listed 9 SEO best practices to make your blog content show up higher and increase traffic.
+We listed 9 SEO best practices to make your blog content show up higher in search engines and increase traffic.